RMS Knight of Malta: Career

 The Knight of Malta was built by Swan, Hunter & Wigham Richardson Ltd at the Neptune Yard, Low Walker in Newcastle upon Tyne.
 She was launched on 2 October 1929 and was completed the following December.
 The vessel was owned by Cassar Co.
 Ltd. in Malta.
 The vessel entered service on 21 February 1930, and it operated between Malta and Syracuse or Tunis.
-The Knight of Malta was the first purpose-built vessel to operate on a Malta-Sicily route.
+The Knight of Malta was the first purpose-built vessel to operate on a Malta–Sicily route.
 The Knight of Malta had her own paquebot postmark which was applied to mail posted on board.

 After World War II broke out, the vessel was requisitioned by the Admiralty in July 1940.
 She was initially an armed boarding vessel, but was later used as a stores carrier.

-The Knight of Malta was wrecked on the night of 2–3 March 1941.
-She was carrying troops from Alexandria to Tobruk, being escorted by the anti-submarine whaler HMSAS Southern Maid, when she ran aground 2 nmi west of Ras Azzaz, Libya.
-There were no casualties.
-The destroyer HMS Wryneck was sent to determine the possibility of salvage, and the ship's cargo was salved.
-On 8 March, the Egyptian steamer Star of Mex also ran aground nearby, but she was towed successfully to Alexandria.
-Salvage of the Knight of Malta was abandoned on 10 March, after the corvette HMS Peony and the tug St Issey were attacked.
+The Knight of Malta was wrecked on the night of 2/3 March 1941.
+She was carrying troops from Alexandria to Tobruk, being escorted by the anti-submarine whaler HMSAS Southern Maid, when she ran aground 2 nmi west of Ras Azzaz, Libya; there were no casualties.
+The destroyer was sent to determine the possibility of salvage, and the ship's cargo was recovered.
+On 8 March, the Egyptian steamer Star of Mex also ran aground nearby, but she was towed to Alexandria.
+Salvage of the Knight of Malta was abandoned on 10 March, after the corvette and the tug St Issey were attacked.